guranshdeol/DiceRoller-gdsc-Workshop-Project/README.md

 ---

-This Project is a Simple DiceRoller app,made using kotlin language.This app was built as a submission for ***Android Study Jams 2022 at Chitkara University***
+This Project is a Simple DiceRoller app,made using kotlin language.This app was built as a submission for ***Android Study Jams 2022 at Chitkara University.***

+***Android Study Jams 2022*** was a session conducted by Google Developer Student Club, in which we taught about Basics of KOTLIN language and the Dice Roller app was the Project to be submitted

 # Goals